kstenerud/streamux/README.md

 ### Flow

-The message send and receive flow is as follows:
+The message send and receive flow is as follows (example, message id 5):

-* Sender creates message ID 5 (with the reply bit cleared).
-* Sender sends message ID 5 to the receiver.
+* Sender sends message ID 5 (with the reply bit cleared) to the receiver.
 * Receiver processes message ID 5
-* Receiver creates response to message ID 5 (with the reply bit set).
-* Receiver sends response ID 5 to the sender.
+* Receiver sends response ID 5 (with the reply bit set) to the sender.

 This works in both directions.
 Participants are peers, and can both initiate and respond to messages (acting as client and server simultaneously).